 Based on this assessment, the Group considered that there is sufficient market demand to justify the reopening of the Organic Farming Scheme on a targeted basis focussing on areas that are in deficit and where market demand is growing.
 In addition, the reopening of the Scheme is perceived as one of the most important steps in the future direction and development of the Sector.
 The Group unanimously agreed that the areas to be targeted should be organic horticulture, cereals and dairy.

 Based on the recommendation of this Group, the Organic Farming Scheme was re-opened on 19 November, 2018.
 An allocation of €1.25m has been provided to facilitate the re-opening of this Scheme.
-Applications for the scheme must be made online, but there will be no requirement to use an Agricultural Advisor to make the applications.
-The closing date for submission of completed on-line applications is 19 December 2018.
+Applications for the scheme must be made online but there will be no requirement to use an Agricultural Adviser to make the applications.
+The closing date for submission of completed online applications is 19 December 2018.

 All registered organic farmers are eligible to apply for the Organic Farming Scheme.
 Priority will be given to those areas deemed to be in deficit i.e. horticulture, tillage and dairy.
 The size of the holdings and the enterprise type in each case will determine the number of farmers accepted into the scheme.